Asad127/Lights-Camera-Mirrors-Action-Toolbox-for-3D-Analysis-of-High-rate-Maneuvers-Using-a-Single-Camer/README.md

     > If you already have the video in your project directory and it is MP4, directly run `create_undistorted_vid_and_frames` in the command window instead of `import_media`.
 If the video is not MP4, use `convert_vid_to_mp4.m` to convert it to MP4 first.

-- In the UI prompt, located and select the merged BCT calibration parameters file from Step II.
+- (UI Browser) Locate and select the merged BCT calibration parameters file from Step II.

 - Choose a directory to extract the video frames into, and the extension of the frames.
-These frames are then undistorted using the distortion coefficients for each view and stored in new folders (one per view) in the extracted frames' directory.
+These frames are then undistorted (if user entered `y` when promtped earlier) with the distortion coefficients for each view and stored in new folders (one per view) in the extracted frames' directory.
 The folders are named after the corresponding views: `cam_rect`, `mir1_rect`, and `mir2_rect`.

 Wait until the script finishes undistorting frames and re-creating the videos from them for each view.
 It will produce as many videos as the number of views, each one using a different distortion profile.
 The videos are stored in the same directory as the original video with the same name, but suffixed with `{original-name}_cam_rect.mp4`, `{original-name}_mir1_rect.mp4`, and `{original-name}_mir2_rect.mp4`.

 ### **Image Route**

-- Locate the images containing the object of interest anywhere on your computer.
+- (UI Browser) Locate the images containing the object of interest anywhere on your computer.

-- Choose which directory of the project to copy them to.
+- (UI Browser) Choose which directory of the project to copy them to.
 Clicking **Cancel** here will place them in the `images` folder by default.

 - When prompted to undistort the images, type `y` to auto-run `create_undistorted_imgs.m` and begin the  undistortion procedure for the imported images.